 The authenticity of “Way Gone,” is a jeweled ballad for man, to go bare.
 No secrets.
 No lies.
 No other personas.
 No coverings of one’s bareness.
 Laying there.
 Nude.
 Being healed in one’s mental, emotional, and spiritual nudity.
 There is nothing to hide because you cannot hide what has been revealed.
 And, it is the exposure, that leads to liberation and celebration.
 Its beautiful.
 Its poetic.
 Its love.
 Self-love.
 A selfless love.
 And, in turn, running into the naturalness of it all; aligning with truth’s salacious nectar.

 If we really want to, go there, we can also interpret “Way Gone,” as a poetic lullaby to love.
 A lullaby in going to that hidden place.
 A place and space few have journeyed to, but one that becomes “visible,” when a man finds a woman, who has already connected to. . .that place.
-That area of elevation (artistically, spiritually, and mentally), only spoken about in fairytales.
-Only this time, that fiction is housed in the worlds of reality.
+That area of elevation (artistically, spiritually, and mentally), only spoken about in a fairy tale.
+Only this time, that fiction is housed in the world of reality.

 Another auspicious insight into “Way Gone,” relates to the R&B energy and genre-heard in Rotimi’s voice.
 One of the perfumes found in the Blackened gardens of US soiling.
 A scent of having gone into blackened glitter, as it is sprinkled across bluish-green waters, with hints of golden yellows.
 Rotimi’s Nigerian, Igbo, and Yoruba spatial patterns of having gone into such watery gardens, leaving his footprints in Black American soiling, is evident in “Way Gone.”
 And yet, he too, comes from cultural gardens of waters.
 Lathered between these two worlds, balance whispers.
 Healing takes place and this masculine being is. . .re-born.